Debates of the Senate (Hansard)

 Honourable senators, the aging of Canada’s population could also have a negative impact on the overall labour force participation rate in our economy, especially in have-not provinces.
 For now, this rate remains relatively high for the working-age population, but the situation could change in the years ahead.
 That is why we also recommend that the Government of Canada, in co-operation with its provincial, territorial and First Nation partners, put measures in place to increase the labour force participation of under-represented groups and to address better labour demands with labour supply.

 We believe that will help to mitigate the potentially negative impact of the aging population on the economy and the labour market in Canada.

 Despite an expected increase in spending in some sectors, federal public finances should remain sustainable.
 If the federal government experiences increased pressure over the next years due to the aging population, it will mostly be in the Old Age Security and Guaranteed Income Supplement programs, which come out of general revenue.
-In spite of the aging population, the federal government spending for seniors should not increase as a percentage of the gross domestic product, according to the testimonies heard.
+In spite of the aging population, federal government spending for seniors should not increase as a percentage of gross domestic product, according to the testimonies heard.
 It is mostly the provinces and the territories who will feel the financial pressures of an aging population.

 Finally, we should note that populations do not age at the same rate in all regions of the country.
 Some age faster than others.
 Therefore, public policy will need to be tailored to fit each particular situation.

 That is why we recommended that the Government of Canada consider the possibility of including demographic considerations when calculating federal transfers to the provinces and territories to ensure that all regions of the country have the resources to fulfill their responsibilities with respect to their aging populations.